 Will OIG’s Latest Report on Short Stays Lead to More Administrative Harm?

-Now, that is a lot to absorb, and honestly I don’t quite understand it, but it seems that almost everything we do – such as choosing admission status, teaching terminology to ensure that care can be coded accurately, initiatives like discharge by noon, decisions to not provide select services on weekends, changes to split-shared billing rules, charging employees for parking, accepting transfers when there are no open beds, adhering to the many prior authorization requirements used by payers, and more – can be considered “administrative harm.”
+Now that is a lot to absorb, and honestly, I don’t quite understand it.
+Still, it seems that almost everything we do – such as choosing admission status, teaching terminology to ensure that care can be coded accurately, initiatives like discharge by noon, decisions to not provide select services on weekends, changes to split-shared billing rules, charging employees for parking, accepting transfers when there are no open beds, adhering to the many prior authorization requirements used by payers, and more – can be considered “administrative harm.”

-I don’t think this one article is going to result in any substantial change, but often the first step is simply acknowledgment of the problem.
+I don’t think this one article will result in any substantial change, but often the first step is simply acknowledgment of the problem.
 I will post the link if you want to read it.

 Now, I am not a statistician, but the OIG’s estimate of $7.8 billion of improper payments just for short inpatient admissions seems high.
 On the other hand, I go back to my data showing that there are more than a few hospitals that seem to bill every hospitalized patient as an inpatient, so maybe that estimate is accurate.